 - a high-quality video of a performance of a piece you are passionate about (7-10 minutes).
 Video and audio quality matters; please submit the highest quality video possible.
 All music must be performed from memory. (note: competitors may choose different repertoire for the video and recital rounds.).
 Competitors are strongly encouraged to submit two contrasting works (style, tempi, mood, etc).
 [NOTE: If selected as a Finalist, competitors will present a fifteen-minute recital.
 The repertoire for this stage, as in previous competitions, is left to the discretion of the competitors but should show a thematic connection or idea, such as a favorite composer, period, thematic connection, etc.]

 - a short biography (100 word limit), which may be used in competition promotions and/or printed program.

-- answers to two short questions: Why are you passionate about the piano?
-What composers do you like to perform? (again, your answers may be used in promotional content and/or printed program.
-Please provide thoughtful answers).
-These responses will be included in the printed program for the Final Round.
+- answers to three short questions: Why are you passionate about the piano?
+Why did you choose this recital program?
+What composers do you like to perform?

 ABOUT THE CLAUDETTE SOREL PIANO COMPETITION